HFAiLab/jupyterlab_tensorboard_pro/README.md

 pip install botocore boto3 tensorflow-io
 ```

-After that, you can enter an s3 path, then click the refresh button of tensorboard, and wait for the loading to complete to display:
+After that, you can enter an s3 path, then click the refresh button of tensorboard, and wait the loading:

 ![](./images/tensorboard.step6.png)

-> 实际上，现在 tensorboard 本身在这里的状态提示并不友好，后续我们会进一步调研有没有更好的体验的方式
+> In fact, the status prompt of tensorboard itself is not friendly now, and we will further investigate whether there is a better way to experience it later.

 ## Develop